 Maintain a minimum of a 2.00 cumulative grade point average.

 Ability to complete the entire term of the position.

+Be eligible for employment in the U.S. from the time of filing for candidacy through the full term of the position.

 Required Officer Qualifications

-Must be enrolled in a minimum of 6 credits for undergraduates and 4 credits for graduates at Western Washington University at the time of election.
+Must be enrolled in a minimum of 6 credits for undergraduates and 4 credits for graduates at Western Washington University at the time of election for the consecutive Fall, Winter, and Spring Quarter after the election.

 Have a minimum of a 2.00 cumulative grade point average at the time of election.

-Completion of 3 quarters of college work, with 3 quarters within the current academic year at Western Washington University.
-This requirement must be met by the end of the spring quarter when elected.
+Complete 3 quarters of college work within the academic year (Fall, Winter, and Spring Quarter consecutively) of their term as a Student Senator at Western Washington University.

 Preferred Qualifications